|

 The three elves sprang into the larger space, their weapons raised.

-There was no sign of Baalhanno or the woman; but none of them
+There was no sign of Baalhanno or the woman, but none of them

-opposite the entrance.
+rock pool opposite the entrance.

 Instead, their entire attention was fixed on the strange object